RedHatProductSecurity/rapidast/README.md

 # Prerequisites

-podman or docker is required.
+* podman or docker is required.

-1. Get a URL for the OAS3 definition file
+1. Create config.yaml with the URLs, place it in config/ and set the config values for your API.
+You can use config/config-template-local.yaml as an example
-2. Get a URL for the target API
+2. Get a URL for the OAS3 definition file or import the definition in config[openapi][directory] in config.yaml
-3. Create config.yaml with the URLs and place it in config/
+3. Define the URL for the target API (local, stage, prod, etc)
-4. Set the API_KEY value in .env file
+4. Set the zap API_KEY value in .env file and, if required, the required values for the authentication type

 ## Installing podman
 ```